Battlekeeper/TI-84-Calculator-Snake-Game-in-C/README.md

 ![1701635487237](image/README/1701635487237.png)

-The game does store your high score in memory so when you reload the game you can challenge your self to beat it.
+The game does store your high score in memory so when you reload the game you can challenge yourself to beat it.
 I spent all of like 3 hours working on this so it is crude but functional so have fun!

+## Building the game from source
+This will be updated at some point, no guarantees